 Always address your group

-A small tip for eye contact is that never see in any group members eyes just look at their forehead it will make them feel that you are looking in their eyes, because looking at other persons eye while talking might make you feel nervous.
-You can use this tip in interview also, answer by looking at the forehead of the interview.
-Try this tip with you friends in your daily life to believe it.
+A small tip for eye contact is that never see in any group members eyes just look at their forehead it will make them feel that you are looking in their eyes because looking at other person’s eyes while talking might make you feel nervous.
+You can use this tip in an interview also, answer by looking at the forehead of the interview.
+Try this tip with your friends in your daily life to believe it.